GottfriedHofmann/coche/README.md

 Coche has been tested with R version 3.0.x.

-The R-scripts can be run seperately and only require the packages [XML](http://cran.r-project.org/web/packages/XML/index.html) and [RPostgreSQL](http://cran.r-project.org/web/packages/RPostgreSQL/index.html).
+The provided R-functions require the packages [XML](http://cran.r-project.org/web/packages/XML/index.html) and [RPostgreSQL](http://cran.r-project.org/web/packages/RPostgreSQL/index.html).

 You can install the required packages in an R-shell with